Dr. Albert Chai and Dr. Jasmine Tom

 Dr. Serene Onuma

-Dr. Winkelman is a Colorado native, but grew up in Northern Virginia outside of Washington, DC.
+Dr. Stacy Winkelman is a Colorado native, but grew up in Northern Virginia outside of Washington, DC.
 She received a BA in Biology and Psychology from the University of Virginia in 2001 and obtained her DVM degree in 2005 from the Virginia-Maryland Regional College of Veterinary Medicine.
-Dr. Winkelman then completed a one-year rotating small animal internship at Animal Medical Hospital in Charlotte, NC.
-She then worked as a small animal private practitioner for four years before deciding to pursue a radiology residency.
-Dr. Winkelman received a MS in Biomedical Sciences and completed her radiology residency in 2013.
-She then served as an Assistant Professor at The Ohio State University before joining Diagnostic Imaging and returning home to Colorado in 2015.
-When not working, Dr. Winkelman can be found with her husband, Shane, skiing or hiking, but outdoor activities will likely be taking a backseat as she and Shane are expecting identical twin girls in January 2017.
-She also enjoy s spending time with family and friends including their two cats, Ace and Aspen, and dog, Cooper.
+Following graduation from veterinary school, Dr. Winkelman completed a one-year rotating small animal internship in medicine, surgery, and emergency at a large private practice in Charlotte, NC.
+She then worked as a small animal private practitioner for four years before deciding to specialize in diagnostic imaging.
+Dr. Winkelman received a MS in Biomedical Sciences and completed her diagnostic imaging residency in 2013 from the Auburn University College of Veterinary Medicine.
+Prior to starting her own veterinary imaging company, Vista Veterinary Imaging, she served as an Assistant Professor at The Ohio State University and worked for a private veterinary imaging group in Colorado.
+Dr. Winkelman is a Diplomate of the American College of Veterinary Radiology.
+While she enjoys all aspects of veterinary imaging, her passion is ultrasonography.
+Dr. Winkelman also works for several large veterinary teleradiology companies, has authored scientific articles, and presented diagnostic lectures for continuing education.
+In her spare time, Dr. Winkelman can be found skiing, hiking, or traveling.
+More than anything, she enjoys spending time with family and friends, especially her husband, twin daughters, cat, and dog.

 Dr. Carrie Ginieczki received her Doctorate of Veterinary Medicine from the College of Veterinary Medicine at Texas A&M University.
 She then pursued a rotating small animal internship at Purdue University Veterinary Teaching Hospital.
 Following her internship, Carrie completed a combined cardiology residency and Masters program at the College of Veterinary Medicine at Purdue University.
 Immediately following her residency, she achieved board certification in the discipline of veterinary cardiology through the American College of Veterinary Internal Medicine.